GreenleafLab/nnn_paper/README.md

 Run `gnn_run.py` in `torch` envoronment, pointing to the path of the saved model state dict file.

-For questions, contact
+For any questions, contact
-Yuxi Ke kyx@stanford.edu
+Yuxi Ke (kyx@stanford.edu)

 Jan.
 2024